 Our technology is so sophisticated and precise that it can determine if only 1 quart of water has been removed from your pool.
 Before we begin any form of lead detection procedure, Leak Science will help our clients determine how much water their pool is losing per hour.

 When you have a pool, you have a higher risk of leaks in and around your home.
 By looking for an all-in-one solution for leak protection, you can save money, time, and energy to protect your home and pool from leaks that can cause major problems on your property.
-This is one of the many reasons that Leak Science has been the best water leak detector in Phoenix over the last few years.
 Your all-in-one solution can deal with leaks in your home and pool if they arise without having to refer you to another company to deal with one or the other.
-That means that no matter where the leak occurs, you’ll get the help you need to stop the leak and protect your home and possessions.
+That means that, no matter where the leak occurs, you'll get the help you need to stop the leak and protect your home and possessions.
+The experts at Leak Science can provide you just the all-in-one solution you're looking for to protect your home and pool from leaks and damage from leaks.
+If you think you have a leak in your home or pool, or want to make sure you're not at risk for developing one, contact the experts at Leak Science for an assessment today!